scrtlabs/EnigmaBounties/README.md

 Rewards will be delivered in ENG.
 The value of ETH to USD will be pegged at the time of transfer, after we've recieved recipients’ ETH addresses.

+## Application Process

+As described within each bounty, please follow the application process before starting work.
+We will be selecting one applicant per bounty, based on interest and prior experience.
+1. Comment on the issue that you are submitting an application.
+2. Fill out the [application form] (https://airtable.com/shrN7Bu95f3R21XKx) (and specify which bounty you are applying for within the form).